Yom Hazikaron Yom Haatzmaut

 This booklet aims to offer a model for a remembrance and transition ceremony, which can be used in congregations outside Israel and can give you a taste of what our Masorti congregations in Israel will be doing.
 This ceremony will allow those in attendance to experience and be partners with Israel in mourning the fallen before Yom Ha'Atzmaut celebrations.
 A festive Ma'ariv service is included as part of the ceremony.

-to read or download click the booklet or click here
+1. To read or download click the booklet or click here